rishsri/rishsri/README.md

 ### Hi 👋, I'm Rishabh Srivastava

-I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, App Developer 📱, ML Engineer 🤖 or beginner level Designer 🎨) depending on what the project requires.
+I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐 and  beginner level Designer 🎨) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.

 * 🧐 More About Me: